tukasa0001/TownOfHost/README-EN.md

 Team : Impostors<br>
 Basis : Impostor<br>

-They can kill only in lights out, but next kill cooldown will be half.<br>
+The Mare can kill only in lights out, but next kill cooldown will be half.<br>
 While lights are out they can move faster, but everyone sees their name in red.<br>

 #### Game Options